 Instructions

-- Pour freeze-dried strawberries into a blender or small food processor.
-Pureé until crushed into a fine powder (with some small lumps remaining).
+- Pour freeze-dried strawberries into a small food processor (or high-powered blender).
+Process until crushed into a fine powder (with some small lumps remaining).
 Set aside.

 - Using an electric hand mixer (or stand mixer with paddle attachment), beat together the butter and the cream cheese.
-Slowly and gradually blend in the powdered sugar and vanilla, then beat until smooth and well-combined, scraping the bowl as necessary.
+Slowly and gradually blend in the powdered sugar.
+Add the vanilla and almond extracts and beat until smooth and well-combined, scraping the bowl as necessary.
 Slowly blend in the strawberry powder, then beat on high until it's completely incorporated.
+The longer you whip the frosting, the lighter and fluffier it will become.

 Notes